piechologist/GhosttyExtensions.jl/README.md

 > On the other hand, you can no longer bind F12, Shift-Command-ArrowKey etc.
 >
 > The key bindings that were defined in v0.8.1 and earlier have been removed.
 You need to
-> set up your own keymap, see the example in section "Installation" below.
+> set up your own keymap, see the example in [Installation](#installation) below.
 >
-> A `page` function has been added that calls the system's `less` command-line tool.
+> See the new feature [Pager](#pager) that calls the system's `less` command-line tool.

 ## Features

 ### Shell integration

-- OSC 2 terminal title shows the active project and—if `SSH_TTY` is set—the remote hostname.
+- The terminal title shows the active project and — if the environment variable `SSH_TTY` is set — the remote hostname (OSC 2).

-- OSC 52 pasteboard support with `pbcopy(x)` and `pbpaste()` enables copy'n'paste over ssh.
+- `pbcopy(x)` and `pbpaste()` add pasteboard support for copy'n'paste that works over ssh (OSC 52).

-- OSC 133 prompt marking for the prompt modes `julia>`, `shell>`, and `help?>` enables jumping back and forth through the prompts (Ghostty defaults: Shift-Command-Up/Down) or selecting & copying the output between two prompts (Command-Triple-Click).
+- OSC 133 prompt marking for the prompt modes `julia>`, `shell>`, and `help?>` enables jumping back and forth through the prompts (Ghostty defaults:
+  Shift-Command-Up/Down) or selecting & copying the output between two prompts (Command-Triple-Click).

 - Mouse click events require Ghostty 1.3.0+.
 Limitation: the cursor does not move up or down on multi-line prompts — it only moves left or right on the line it's on.

 ### Inline plotting